 More hatred from the early adopters who are no longer personally served by the movement.

 I feel I need to comment on the last bullet.
 It turns out that as ideas become more adopted, those who originally adopted them (the early adopters) start to resent what has happened to the movement.
 It seems to be just the way it is regardless of the idea being adopted.
 This can be seen in the souring of former apple fan boys who have effectively died with their leader.
 Recently I noticed people commenting on facebook about the marketing going on by well known permaculturists and permaculture advocates.
 On and on, the whining and complaints went about how things used to be purely word of mouth and other such irrelevant information.
 This kind of behavior is very shrug worthy and shouldn’t get anybody too bothered.
-In reality, the more people that begin to take on permaculture and accept the ideas of it, the better off we’ll be and those who were only into it because it was “hip and cool” will move onto being more “hip and cool” about something else.
+In reality, the more people that begin to take on permaculture and accept the ideas of it, the better off we will be and those who were only into it because it was “hip and cool” will move onto being more “hip and cool” about something else.
 A population that is more attuned to fixing many of the resource issues we have is certainly ok by me.

 Conclusion: What about the Laggards